-- We are not responsible for any expenditure incurred until a grant agreement is executed. - If you are unsuccessful, we are not responsible for any expenditure incurred.
+- If you are successful we are not responsible for any expenditure incurred until a grant agreement is executed. - If you are unsuccessful, we are not responsible for any expenditure incurred.

-5.3 Eligible locations
+5.3 Eligible Locations

 Grant activities must be conducted within Australia.
 Consideration will be given to geographic distribution of funds when awarding grants, to take into account the distribution of veterans across Australia and those communities most in need.